vcync/modV-Workshop/README.md

 * We still don't see very much, as a black text is rendered on a dark background, so let's change the `fillColor` to red
 * To make the text bigger, we increase the `size`
 * Now let's also enable `stroke` which gives us a white border around each character
+* We also can change the `font`, where we can select any font that is installed on the computer
 * Why do we see a morph effect and not just the 2D text?

 ## Change group preferences